Geralddtan/soccer_player_tracking/README.md

 ## Performing Tracking

-An end-to-end workflow will be released soon!
+A workflow pipeline will be released soon!